-Top Ten Ways to Fix Your Sleep Schedule
+Top 10 Ways to Fix Your Sleep Schedule

-For people who are thrown off from the regular sleeping pattern, or constantly struggle to sleep in a daily basis, or had pulled an all-nighter, changing your sleep schedule can be a hassle for some first, but it is best to stick to our regular sleeping patterns, as sleeping late in the long term could lead to increased health issues and risks, especially for those who don't gain enough sleep.
-This doesn't only apply to people who have general insomnia or troubles with sleep, but also to those who travel regularly.
-Although everyone's sleep schedules are different, this depends on what routine they are living in.
-If you are a night owl willing to revert to their original sleep schedule, try considering one of these tips said below.
+For people who are thrown off from their regular sleeping patterns, constantly struggle to sleep on a daily basis, or have pulled an all-nighter, changing your sleep schedule can be a hassle at first.
+However, it is best to stick to regular sleeping patterns, as sleeping late over the long term can lead to increased health risks and issues, especially for those who don't get enough sleep.

 The Top Ten